-GTM load balances traffic for application servers across Data Centers.
+GTM load balancer balamces traffic for application servers across Data Centers.
 GTM is used as an “Intelligent DNS” server, handling DNS resolutions based on intelligent monitors and F5’s own iQuery protocol used to communicate with other BIGIP F5 devices.
-It is used in multiple data center infrastructures, deciding where to resolve requesting traffic to.
+It is used in multiple data centre infrastructures, deciding where to resolve to request traffic to.

 Communication between GTM and LTM:

-The gtmd agent monitors both the availability of the BIG-IP systems, and the integrity of the network paths between the systems that host a domain and the local DNS servers that attempt to connect to that domain.
+The gtmd agent monitors both the availability of the BIG-IP systems and the integrity of the network paths between the systems that host a domain and the local DNS servers that attempt to connect to that domain.

 They do this via a proprietary protocol called iQuery. iQuery, functioning on TCP port 4353, reports VIP availability/performance back to the GTMs.
 The GTMs can then dynamically resolve VIPs that live on an LTM(s).

 When a GTM has LTMs as servers in its’ configuration there is no need to monitor the actual VIP(s) with application monitors, as the LTM is doing that & iQuery reports the information back to the GTM.